 All candidates who attended an interview will receive assessor feedback generated from the digital scoring interview.
 You will be able to see your rank, as well as your MSRA score.

 Since the COVID-19 pandemic, interviews are held online.

 Do I need to provide a portfolio?

-- This is no longer required and was removed prior to the 2016/2017 recruitment.
+No. This is no longer required and was removed prior to the 2016/2017 recruitment.
 This means that candidates need to interview well.
-Practise is everything.
+Practice is everything!

 Do I need to sit the Part 1 MRCOG during my foundation training?